nightroman/FarNet/PowerShellFar/README.md

 * `[CtrlBreak]`

-    Stops running synchronous commands in the global console.
+    Stops running synchronous commands in the main session.

 * `[CtrlC]`

-    Stops running asynchronous commands in the local or remote console.
+    Stops running asynchronous commands in the local or remote session.

 ---